 On a recent Air Canada Winnipeg to Vancouver booking I got a chance to check out the Winnipeg Maple Leaf Lounge.
 Although it’s a small space, unlike many other Air Canada lounges, the Winnipeg Maple Leaf Lounge is bright and airy with refreshed furniture.

-This is my full Winnipeg Maple Leaf Lounge review including why I think it is the better pick over the Plaza Premium Lounge at YWG.
+This is my full Winnipeg Maple Leaf Lounge review, including why I think it is better than the Plaza Premium Lounge at YWG.

 Further down along the windows, you will find lounger chairs similar to what are at all other Maple Leaf Lounges.
 There is tabletop power in between the chairs for convenient device charging pre-flight.